High School—Guiding Transformation with Two Roads to Higher Education

 High school class sizes average twelve students, offering substantial individual attention from our teachers.
 Our faculty focuses on the use of consistent assessment to gauge student understanding and to best focus lessons for student growth.

-Over 95% of our students attend competitive universities after graduation from AOSR.
+Over 95% of our students attend competitive universities after graduation from AOSR and 100% of students are accepted into university.

-A full time college counselor assists them in college application procedures.
+A full time college counselor assists students in college application procedures.

 Wide Range of Choices: